twrzes/scrnaseq_ei/README.md

 ```R
 plotPCA(dataset_sce, colour_by = "cell_type1", size_by = "outlier")
 ```

+### TASK:
+Do the data contain any outliers identified with automatic PCA-based method?

 ## 3. Clustering approaches and problems
 Once we have normalized the data we can carry out analyses that are relevant to the biological questions at hand.
 The exact nature of the analysis depends on the dataset.
 Nevertheless, there are a few aspects that are useful in a wide range of contexts, one of them being the clustering of scRNA-seq data.